Wednesday, December 19, 2007

 Forever seeking Allah's pleasure.

+Two nights ago, Mak Itam alerted us that her Bakawali plant was going to bloom that night.
 Not one but ten beautiful brilliant white flowers!
 Mak Itam said that this was the most number of blooms so far.
 We rushed to her place as the flowers are known to only bloom for a few short hours and will droop immediately around midnight.
 When we arrived, they were already blooming handsomely as though luring us to be near them.

-with abundant strips of filaments flowing from its middle.
+The flowers were speckless white with a yellow tinge in the center.
+Each consisted of many feathery petals with abundant strips of filaments flowing from its middle.
 One can easily catch the exuberant fragrance coming from them as one passes nearby.
 However as one sniffs directly into the flowers, the odor is much more sweetly pungent.
 In fact Sofi remarked that the smell reminded her of kenanga which she somehow associated with an eerie emotion unlike that of the milder odor of melor or chempaka.
 They spent a significant time focusing, using a flash and mini spotlight as the lighting at night was poor.

-it was almost 12 midnight but the flowers were showing minimal signs of drooping.
+Later, we sat chatting with Mak Itam over black coffee and jemput pisang.
+When we left it was almost 12 midnight but the flowers were showing minimal signs of drooping.
 Thanks Mak Itam.
 The sight was simply breathtaking!

 Sunday, August 05, 2007